Back to Blog

 Budget Alternatives:

-• Airbnb: Renting an apartment or room through Airbnb can be a cost-effective option, especially for longer stays or larger groups, offering more space and the ability to cook your own meals.
+• Airbnb: Renting an apartment or a room through Airbnb can be a cost-effective and flexible option, especially for groups or longer stays.
+Look for listings in the aforementioned neighbourhoods for good transport links.

 Frequently Asked Questions

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are allowed for personal use, meaning you can take photos and videos to capture memories.
-However, professional cameras with detachable lenses, video recorders, and selfie sticks are strictly prohibited.
-Flash photography is often discouraged to avoid disturbing the performers.
-Always check the venue’s specific policy on their website closer to the date.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use (photos and short videos).
+However, professional cameras with detachable lenses, selfie sticks, and tripods are strictly prohibited.
+Policies can vary, so it's always best to check the venue's official website closer to the date for the most accurate guidelines.

 What's the refund policy?
-Refund policies are typically determined by the ticketing agent through whom you purchased your tickets.
-Generally, tickets are non-refundable unless the event is cancelled by the promoter or venue.
+Refund policies are determined by the ticket vendor (e.g., Ticketmaster, Eventim).
+Generally, tickets are non-refundable unless the event is cancelled by the organiser.
 If the event is rescheduled, tickets are usually valid for the new date.
-Always review the specific terms and conditions of your ticket purchase.
+Always refer to the terms and conditions of your specific ticket purchase.

 Top Tips for Helene Fischer at RheinEnergieStadion